There are walks from the doorstep or a short drive in the car. Plenty of Munros for you to bag in the area,

 The An Drochaid Trail, a 6km circular walk, sweeps beyond the Righ Falls through native woodland and above a dry river gorge with impressive views.
 Some of the route is along the A82.

 Keep your eyes open for the Forestry Commission publication called The Forests of the Great Glen (we do have some in stock at the time of writing this) where all 3 walks are illustrated or you can download the walk from the link below.

 Glencoe Wood Nature Reserve, Duror

-We had a lovely tour through the nature reserve and got to see the ponds and the two pigs Barker and Corbett.
-Opportunity to spot lots of wild life – badgers, otters, foxes, deer, pine marten.
-Brown trout were added to the lochan in December 2015 so it is hoped that these may attract some birds of prey.
+An opportunity to spot lots of wild life in the nature reserve – badgers, otters, foxes, deer, pine marten.
+Brown trout were added to the lochan so it is hoped that these may attract some birds of prey.
 There are also bee hives from Plan Bee.
-Also secreted on the reserve is a haven for wild cats recuperating before being released back into the wild.
+You may also get to see the bracken clearing pigs, Cagney and Lacey, or the hedgehog hospital.

 For the more Experienced Walker

 There are plenty of Munros in the area, including one on the doorstep – the Ballachulish Horseshoe, Beinn a’ Bheithir (Sgorr Dhearg, Sgorr Dhonuill) and there are a further 6 in the Glencoe area.
 In the Glen Etive Hills there are 11.
 In the Mamores there are 10.
 And of course Ben Nevis along with the Aonachs and Grey Corries totalling 8.
 If you want to travel a little bit further there are the Bridge of Orchy Hills with 5 Munros.

 For other walks visit www.walkhighlands.com for inspiration.
 You can chose an area and print out details of walks along with a map, directions and photos of what you can expect to see en-route.